medhavisahgal/book-api/README.md

 ### 3. Configure MongoDB Connection

-In `index.js`, replace: with your actual MongoDB URI.
+In `index.js`, replace the MongoDB URI placeholder with your actual URI.
 Make sure your IP is whitelisted in MongoDB Atlas.

 ```js
 mongoose.connect('YOUR_MONGODB_URI', { ... });
 ```

 ### 4. Run the Backend Server